Rated Best Medical Malpractice Lawyer in Pittsburgh 2021

 The definition of medical malpractice is an error by a healthcare provider — could be a nurse, doctor, hospital, therapist, whomever.

 Pribanic & Pribanic’s top rated Medical Malpractice Lawyers in Pittsburgh are available to help answer your questions about medical injuries.

 Under our laws in Pennsylvania medical malpractice is measured by whether or not a physician comports themselves with something called the ‘standard of care.’
 The standard of care for the rest of us is whether a healthcare provider has done their job.
 If they fail to do their job for you and you are hurt then you’ve likely been the victim of medical malpractice.

 Physician negligence is the third leading cause of death in the United States.
 More than 13,000 doctors nationwide have been disciplined for serious incompetence or misconduct.
 This includes medical errors involving drug abuse, negligence, substandard patient care, Medicaid fraud and patient sexual abuse.
 According to a study by Washington Health Group, physicians often continue to treat patients and retain their licenses even after committing malpractice.

 State confidentiality laws make it nearly impossible to find out the background information on a doctor, even if that doctor has been disciplined for incompetence or negligence.
 Recent studies confirm that a small percentage of doctors are responsible for the vast majority of injuries caused by substandard care.
 This reaffirms our general perception that most doctors are good doctors, and worthy of our trust.

-‘Lawyer of the Year’ Victor Pribanic answers questions about Medical Malpractice in this exclusive interview.
+‘Lawyer of the Year’ Victor Pribanic discusses Medical Malpractice

 MT: What information do you need for the free, initial consultation?